ScribbleTons/nft-collection/README.md

-# whitelisting_dapp
-Dapp that whitelists addresses for ICO.
+# Nextjs Dapp Starter Kit
+This is a starter kit for nextjs dapp development.
+Using hardhat to deploy to ethereum network.